 - 2 teaspoons olive oil

-- 6 chicken thighs, skin removed (4 to 6 ounces each)
+- 6 chicken thighs, skin removed (about 4-6 ounces each)

 - 12 ounces beer

 - 2 bay leaves

 - Coat the ceramic insert of your slow cooker with cooking spray.